vuongdieuban/url_shorten/README.md

 ### Frontend:
 **Technologies Used**: Javascript/ReactJs, HTML5, CSS3, Bootstrap 4

-1) Interact with REST API backend to shorten url.
+1) Interact with REST API backend to shorten url and save/display user data.
 2) Interact with Google API for OAuth2 access token.
 3) Follow ReactJs components based approach for ease of code re-use

 ### Quick overview of OAuth2 workflow: